kyleberkland/my-open-git-practice/README.md

-# Setup
+# Setup (brand new theme only)
  1. create a directory in htdocs/theme/ using acceptable Totara naming conventions, eg; 'catholichealthcare', this name is referred to as `themename` in the following steps
  2. clone this repository into that directory, ensuring that another root subfolder is *not* created, eg; 'htdocs/theme/themename/CLONED_FILES_HERE' should be the expected structure
- 3. run `npm install`, to set up build dependencies & tools
- 4. run `git checkout -b j000-themename-theme`, to create your own theme branch
+ 3. run `git checkout -b j000-themename-theme`, to create your own theme branch
+ 4. run `npm install`, to set up build dependencies & tools
  5. update the values in `grunt_config.json`:
     - `projectTitle` will be the name of your theme, and should match the directory name you chose for your theme
     - `projectId` is the WorkflowMax job number for this theme
     - `themeVersion` is the Totara version being deployed for the client, triple check you have this right
-    - when `zip` is `true`, you will be able to package your theme with a single cmd
  6. run `grunt theme`, to rename all templated files to your theme name
  7. run `grunt watch`, to listen for file changes that you make
- 8. start editing your theme config, then LESS files
+ 8. start editing your theme config files where required, then LESS files
- 9. commit your changes using logical, atomic commits, with meaningful commit messages that will provide context for yourself and others later on
+ 9. commit your changes using logical, [atomic commits](https://en.wikipedia.org/wiki/Atomic_commit), with meaningful commit messages that will provide context for yourself and others later on
  10. run `git push -u origin j000-themename-theme`, to add your branch to this remote repository
- 11. run `grunt package` to create a zip file containing only relevant files
+ 11. run `grunt build` to create a zip file containing only relevant files
  12. [[[TBC - upload your package to Box.com as a snapshot / create a Git tag? ]]]

 # Notes